 The Oregon Bureau of Labor and Industries (“BOLI”) recently issued new draft rules interpreting and explaining Oregon’s sick time law.
 The draft rules, which are currently open for public comment, are available here and summarized below.
-In some respects, the draft rules merely reiterate concepts that are already addressed in the statute itself but were not … Continue Reading

 The recent outbreak of the Ebola virus in West Africa, with the few isolated cases occurring in the United States, is spurring employers to review their emergency response plans for pandemic preparedness.
 In seven steps, this writing sets forth best practices for pandemic preparedness, considerations regarding travel during a pandemic, and addressing employees’ immediate concerns without running afoul of relevant employment laws.

 After more than 20 years under the ADA and FMLA, and 18 years since the passage of the Oregon Family Leave Act (“OFLA”), most employers are familiar with the basics of these laws.
 Many employee leave situations can be handled in a basic and straightforward manner.
 Unfortunately, others involve an obscure application of a particular law, or the thorny challenges presented by the interplay of all three laws.
 (Unlike FMLA and OFLA, the ADA was not specifically enacted for the purpose of providing leave per se.
 In fact, EEOC Commissioner Chai Feldblum has referred to the ADA as “an inadvertent leave law.”)